Vicente Danao: Career

 Danao transferred to the PNP Directorate for Intelligence in Camp Crame as counterintelligence chief at the start of Duterte's term as president.
 He also served as Deputy Chief for Operations of the PNP Criminal Investigation and Detection Group until 2018.
-In a Senate hearing on alleged extrajudicial killings during the Philippine Drug War in September 2016, Danao and four other former Davao cops were accused of torture and arbitrary detention by self-confessed assassin Edgar Matobato.
+In a Senate hearing on alleged extrajudicial killings during the Philippine drug war in September 2016, Danao and four other former Davao cops were accused of torture and arbitrary detention by self-confessed assassin Edgar Matobato.

 In May 2017, Danao assumed command of the National Anti-Illegal Drugs Task Force under the Inter-Agency Committee on Anti-Illegal Drugs.
 He then transferred to the nation's capital and served as Chief of the Manila Police District beginning November 2018 where he received his promotion to Police Chief Superintendent equivalent to Brigadier General rank.
+In November 2018, he said "If I discover anyone involved in drugs especially those who distribute and destroy them, I will kill you."
 As Manila police chief, Danao ordered the suspension of at least 15 cops with alleged ties to illegal drugs and laid a murder charge against a Sampaloc barangay captain who was an alleged drug lord.

 Danao was then assigned with the Police Regional Office IV-A based in Calamba, Laguna in October 2019.
 As Calabarzon police chief, he is credited for the surrender of 131 Communist rebels operating in indigenous tribe lands in Rizal, Quezon and Laguna provinces in July 2020.
 On November 10, 2020, Interior Secretary Eduardo Año announced Danao's formal designation as Chief of the National Capital Region Police Office.

-In March 2022, he was designated as the Chief of PNP Directorial Staff.
-Upon his designation, he was promoted as Police Lieutenant General.
-In May 2, 2022, he was promoted as Deputy Chief of Operations.
+In March 2022, he was designated as the chief of PNP Directorial Staff.
+Upon his designation, he was promoted as police lieutenant general.
+In May 2, 2022, he was promoted as deputy chief of operations.
 In May 8, upon retirement of PGen.
 Dionardo Carlos, Pres.
 Duterte announced Danao's formal designation as Officer-in-Charge of the Philippine National Police.
+Danao is among the "Davao Boys", a small circle of Duterte's trusted associates, which included police officers who were previously posted to Davao and later tasked to implement the nationwide drug war, and afterwards given choice government assignments.

+On February 13, 2026, the International Criminal Court included Danao among eight indirect co-perpetrators in the crimes against humanity case against president Duterte during the Philippine drug war.